Habiba-Arafa/optimizer-showdown/README.md

 # optimizer-showdown

 ## Overview
-This project aims to compare the performance of various optimization algorithms in training a simple neural network on the MNIST dataset.
+This project aims to compare the performance of various optimization algorithms in training a neural network on the MNIST dataset.
 The optimizers compared include:

 - **SGD (Stochastic Gradient Descent)**
 - **AdaGrad**